Chowkidar Narendra Modi @narendramodi

-Majority of them are involved in longer hours of job with relatively poor salary package and social security.
-After liberalization in early 90s, India witnessed a surge of companies which provide security services to mainly privately owned establishments like malls, entertainment parks, schools etc. To cope with the growing need for security without enhancing the recruitment of police, government also started outsourcing the needs from security agencies.
+Majority of them are involved in long hours of the job with relatively poor salary package and social security.
+After liberalization in the early 90s, India witnessed a surge of companies that provide security services to mainly privately owned establishments like malls, entertainment parks, schools, etc. To cope with the growing need for security without enhancing the recruitment of police, the government also started outsourcing the needs of security agencies.
 Today, one can easily see security guards manning ATMs round the clock.

 While it is difficult to gauge the impact of –#MainBhiChowkidar, which has been trending in the micro-blogging sites like Twitter, there are those who think that it is not as effective as Chaiwala recipe which had opened a new venue for party’s campaign in 2014 Lok Sabha elections.
 Rahul Gandhi’s #ChowkidarChorHai is also attracting quite a number of people.